If Crypto OGs Are Being Hacked, Where Does That Leave the Rest of Us?

 Rainbow, like many crypto wallets, has rolled out a series of security features to help protect wallets including pop-up messages that warn users about suspicious addresses they may be interacting with, as well as ID tools to prevent people from sending assets to incorrect or dead addresses.
 Basic security features like this should be the norm across crypto (to be clear, MetaMask is among the wallets with similar protections).

 But it also seems like crypto users and malicious actors will constantly be playing a game of cat and mouse.
-With every technological product used to protect the uninformed, there is likely a workaround.
+With every technological advancement released to protect the uninformed, there is likely a workaround.
 And if Monahan is correct, even years of hands-on experience is no guarantee you will be safe.
 There are best practices to follow and pitfalls to avoid – but at this point, scamming is clearly endemic to crypto.

 Where does that leave Web3?
 It’s not like banks or fintech apps are immune to hacks or scammers – but users should be able to trust even “trustless” technologies.

-Note: UPDATE (April 18, 2023 – 23:30 UTC): Adds comments from ConsenSys throughout, and a sentence stressing all wallets, not just MetaMask, are vulnerable.